Domestic and family violence affects both men and women, and children who are witness to an abusive relationship.

 - Physically unable to leave due to a disability

 Any one or more of the above reasons can make it hard for victims of domestic violence to leave.
+While it may seem a simple process, these decisions are often complicated by these fears and troubling circumstances.

 4. Are only women the victim of domestic violence?

 Women are statistically more likely to be a victim of domestic and family violence.
 However, through a combination of increased research and social awareness, reports of domestic violence towards men have increased over the years.
+It’s important to remember that domestic violence can occur irrespective of age or gender, and as a result, we must recognise the magnitude and severity of these circumstances regardless of its victims.

 5. How can a family violence lawyer help?